Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/markedit.md

 events into the event stream before every match.

-This lets us use something like the `Heading::any_level().falling_edge()` matcher to insert something immediately after a heading.
+This lets us use something like the `Heading::any_level().falling_edge()` matcher to insert something immediately after a heading (we match the first item after the heading's close tag).

 ```rust
 // src/rewriters/mod.rs